Top 10 free things to do in Singapore

 • Gardens by the Bay: Check

-• Marina promenade and night skyline: Double check
+• Marina promenade and night skyline: Double-check

-How to get around in Singapore
+How to get around Singapore

-Singapore is by far one of the most organised and structured countries I’ve visited.
-There are several ways to get around town, but I found that the metro (MRT – Mass Rail Transport) was the easiest, fastest and cheapest.
+There are several ways to get around town, but the metro (MRT – Mass Rail Transport) is the easiest, fastest, and cheapest.
+The price varies from $1 – 3 depending on the destination.

 Metro map in Singapore

-The culture of Singapore is a melting pot of Chinese, Malay, Indian, Arab and British culture.
-This is clearly seen in the various religions and temples around town, but also in the local cuisine which is influenced by all of these traditions.
-In Singapore, there are several ethnic neighborhoods, including Chinatown, Arab street and Little India.
+You can easily see this in the various religions and temples around town, but also in the local cuisine which is influenced by all of these traditions.

 Chinatown